 One prominent compatibilist approach to understanding moral responsibility is to claim that for an agent to choose freely and to be responsible for their choice, they must choose on the basis of their authentic desires; on this approach, deciding how to act in accordance with one’s authentic desires is understood as a proxy for free choice and moral responsibility.

 Naturally, this raises the question of what qualifies a desire as being authentic.
 To answer this question, it is useful to distinguish between internalist and externalist accounts of authenticity (Mele 1995, 146–47).
 According to internalist accounts, a desire is authentic if it satisfies some sort of internal psychological scrutiny.
 For example, Harry Frankfurt’s influential hierarchical theory of freedom may be understood as an internalist account of authenticity.
 For Frankfurt (1971), in order for an agent to freely decide to perform some action, they must endorse their first-order motivating desire to x with a second order volition that their first-order desire to x be effective in moving them to act.
-To ilustrate, an unwilling drug addict who does not (at a second-order level) want her first-order desire to take drugs to be effective in moving her to act, lacks responsibility for her action if this desire moves her to act.
+To illustrate, an unwilling drug addict who does not (at a second-order level) want her first-order desire to take drugs to be effective in moving her to act, lacks responsibility for her action if this desire moves her to act.

 If we understand freedom of choice in this internalist sense, then it is not clear that NCMBEs would serve to undermine it, as they need not sever the relationship between one’s higher order volitions and motivating desires that internalist accounts emphasize; in fact, in some cases, they could serve to influence an agents motivation in such a way that they were better able to act in accordance with their authentic desires (Douglas et al. 2013).